 Depressive episodes are a particular challenge because many antidepressant drugs pose a risk for triggering mania.
 It is not clear if standard antidepressants work for bipolar depression.
-Depressive episodes are very difficult to control and patients who do not respond to mood stabilizers may endure prolonged depressive episodes up to 2 to 3 months.
+Depressive episodes are very difficult to control and people who do not respond to mood stabilizers may endure prolonged depressive episodes up to 2 to 3 months.

 Lithium or lamotrigine are the standard first-line treatments for depressive episodes.
 Many studies indicate that lithium works better for controlling manic states, and that lamotrigine works better for bipolar depression.

 Other drugs are also approved specifically for treatment of bipolar depression.
 Symbyax combines the atypical antipsychotic olanzapine with the SSRI antidepressant fluoxetine.
 Quetiapine (Seroquel, generic) is an atypical antipsychotic which is approved for both treatment of bipolar mania and bipolar depression.
-Lurasidone (Latuda) is an atypical antipsychotic approved in 2013 for treating adults with depression associated with bipolar I disorder.
+Lurasidone (Latuda) is an atypical antipsychotic approved for treating adults with depression associated with bipolar I disorder.
 It can be used either alone or in combination with lithium or valproate.

 Treatment for Maintenance

 Relapse occurs in most people after treatment of acute attacks, and people who are at high risk for recurring episodes should consider lifelong maintenance therapy.
 This usually involves mood-stabilizing drugs: